Skip to Content

 • The victim suffered damages as a result of the breach.

-For example, a plaintiff recovers damages of $100,000 for a spinal cord injury sustained in an accident, and a court determines that the plaintiff was 30% at fault for the accident.
+For example, an injured accident victim (plaintiff) recovers damages of $100,000 for a spinal cord injury sustained in an accident, and a court determines that the plaintiff was 30% at fault for the accident.
 The plaintiff’s damages will then be reduced by $30,000, and the plaintiff will ultimately receive $70,000 as compensation.
 However, if the court determines that the plaintiff was more than 50% at fault for the accident, they will be barred from recovering anything at all.

-The statute of limitations for personal injury claims in the State of Florida is generally two years.
-This means that an injured person has two years from the date of the accident to file a personal injury claim in court.
-If a victim’s family is bringing a wrongful death suit, the statute of limitations is also two years.
-Thus, a victim’s family has two years from the date of the victim’s death to file a wrongful death claim in court.
+The statute of limitations for personal injury claims in Miami-Dade County, Florida is generally two years from the date of incident.
+This means an injured person has two years from the accident date to file a personal injury claim in court.

 • Present and future medical expenses